Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 # Manage the fixed bookings

+Fixed bookings are recurring transactions that must be booked regularly, for example facilities costs.
 The *FIXED BOOKINGS* tab in the *Accounting* module enables to automate recurring bookings.
 The fixed bookings to be automated can be applied when selecting the fiscal year, see [Select the fiscal year](../Operation/01_SelectFiscalYear.md).
 By doing so, the system will apply automatically the setup fixed bookings in the corresponding fiscal year and journal.

+Fixed bookings can be created, edited and deleted.
 To be able to create fixed postings, a batch must be selected or a new one must be created first.

+[comment]: <> (FH/Doku: Terminologie muss noch durchgängig geändert werden: booking/book -> posting/post.
+Hier gemischt.)

 ## Create a fixed booking batch